revoltchat/documentation/docs/faq/monetisation.md

 To start answering this question:
 - Revolt is already pretty efficient and can scale both vertically and horizontally.
 - The problem areas are known and can be easily fixed with a bit of work, so we can improve performance as we go along.
-- As proof of this, right now, it costs nothing for the team to run Revolt, literally nothing.
-(18th August)
+- As proof of this, right now, it costs a very small amount for the team to run Revolt, just one VPS at 8 eur/mo.
+(6th Sept)

 Now you may be asking how will Revolt be funded?